ErcBunny/hugo-github-page/content/post/omnihex/index.md

 3. Gazebo
    - N-Green-y, E-Red-x, U-Blue-z (world)
 4. Arm rotation: see [Control Allocation of a Tilting Rotor Hexacopter](https://doi.org/10.3929/ethz-b-000224598)
+4. In SITL, PX4 NED x is aligned with Gazebo y
+4. In lab setting, PX4 FRD is algined with optitrack x

 ## SW Model to SDF